 Kihêw waciston Indigenous Centre

 kihêw waciston, which means “eagle’s nest” in Cree, is a home away from home for MacEwan University's Indigenous students.
-Contact us if you have questions about personal, academic, funding and cultural services on campus.
+Contact us if you have questions about personal, academic, funding or cultural services on campus.
 We can support you on your post-secondary path.

 MacEwan Staff Association (MSA)